-The development of consumer prices, especially regarding energy prices (household energy and fuels), caused noticeable financial pressure on private households in 2022 in particular, but also posed and continues to pose a challenge for many people in subsequent years.
-Since spring 2022, the German Federal Government has therefore adopted three comprehensive relief packages to support consumers.
-Some measures affect consumer prices directly and have an impact on their general development.
-Most of these relief measures have expired or have been and are being withdrawn.
-For this reason, the measures from the 1st and 2nd relief packages are no longer listed here.
-In addition, legal measures have been enacted which also contribute to the fulfilment of environmental and climate targets and which also influence consumer prices.
+The development of consumer prices, especially regarding energy prices (household energy and fuel), placed a particular burden on private households in 2022, but also posed and will continue to pose a challenge for many people in subsequent years.
+Since spring 2022, the German Federal Government has therefore adopted three comprehensive relief packages aimed at helping consumers to cope with the additional costs.
+Some of these measures directly affect consumer prices and have an impact on their development.
+The majority of these relief measures have already expired or have been and are being withdrawn.
+Therefore, the measures from the 1st and 2nd relief package are no longer included here.
+In addition, legal measures have been enacted that are not only intended to help achieve environmental and climate targets, but also influence consumer prices.

 CO2 pricing

-Since the beginning of April 2023, it has been possible to purchase the "Deutschlandticket" as a monthly subscription primarily online.
-The ticket is included in the consumer price index from the reporting month of May 2023 - the month in which it could be used for the first time.
-Compared to the "9 euro ticket", the new "Deutschlandticket" is only partially cheaper than the previous usual market price.
-Therefore, it has a dampening effect on the consumer price indices for passenger transport services, especially for monthly tickets for regional and local public transport.
-However, the impact on the consumer price index as a whole is comparatively small.
-The discussed price increase for the Deutschlandticket to more than 49 euros per month in 2024 was not decided.
-A price of 49 euros remains to be the upper limit in 2024.
+The ticket was included in the consumer price index from the reporting month of May 2023 - the month in which it could be used for the first time.
+Compared to the "9 euro ticket," the ticket is only partially cheaper than the usual market price.
+Therefore, it had a dampening effect on the consumer price indices for passenger transport services, especially for monthly tickets for regional and local public transport.
+However, the impact on the consumer price index as a whole was comparatively small.

 Reduced VAT rate of 7% for restaurants